Jakeh766/pigmaker-program/README.md

 # pigmaker-program

-This program takes scanned images of breeding and farrowing records and
+This program takes scanned images of breeding and farrowing records that look like